solidjs-community/solid-primitives/packages/memo/README.md

 // and only declare memo where you want to use it const double = createMemo(() => getDouble(count()));
 ```

-A lazy memo won't work reliably with [Suspense](https://www.solidjs.com/docs/latest/api#<suspense>).

-There is a performance cost, from recreating and disposing computations, involved with using it over normal memo.

 ### Demo